chebbi603/ui-gen-backend/docs/nest-api.md

     }
     ```
   - Status values: `queued`, `processing`, `completed`, `failed`.
+  - Notes:
+    - The `result.explanation` is included when the processor returns `meta.optimizationExplanation` during contract persistence.
+Clients may display this directly without fetching the contract.

 - `POST /gemini/circuit-breaker/reset` (Public)
   - **Process**: Forces the circuit breaker to a closed state, allowing new jobs to enqueue.